gruntwork-io-demo/sales-demo-infra-modules/modules/data-stores/s3/README.md

 ## Where is the documentation that I'm reading right now?

-It's located in the [README.md file in the `modules/data-stores/s3`](https://github.com/gruntwork-io-demo/sales-demo-infra-modules/blob/main/modules/data-stores/s3/README.md) folder of the `sales-demo-infra-modules` repository.
+It's in the README.md of the module.
+If you're seeing this in `terragrunt catalog`, hit the `enter` key to navigate to it.

 ## Example Terragrunt Usage

+Create a `terragrunt.hcl` file that looks like the following:

 ```hcl
 terraform {